vrodedanya/interview-task/README.md

 # Task

 # Build
-1. In build directory execute:
+1. Create build directory and execute there this:
 `cmake ..`
 2. Now execute:
 `make server` for build server